johnbaldor/Command_Shell_Program/README.md

 doit Command Shell Program
 This program executes commands in a Linux environment and provides detailed statistics about system resource usage, including CPU time, wall-clock time, and page faults.
 It can also function as a basic command shell, handling built-in commands, changing directories, and executing background tasks.

 To compile the program, run the command: gcc doit.c -o doit

-To run the program with a command, use: bash
+To run the program with a command, use:
 ./doit [command] [arguments]

+Example:
+./doit wc foo.txt

-To run the program as a shell, use: bash
+To run the program as a shell, use:
 ./doit

 Features
 Command Execution: Executes any valid Linux command and provides resource usage statistics (CPU time, page faults, etc.).